kontent-ai/delivery-sdk-net/README.md

 ### Getting started

 Installation via Package Manager Console in Visual Studio:

 ```powershell
 PM> Install-Package Kentico.Kontent.Delivery
 ```

 Installation via .NET CLI:

 ```console
 > dotnet add package Kentico.Kontent.Delivery
 ```

 ## Usage

-The `IDeliveryClient` interface is the main interface of the SDK.
-Using an implementation of this interface, you can retrieve content from your Kentico Kontent projects.
+To retrieve content from your Kentico Kontent projects, you'll be using an implementation of the `IDeliveryClient` interface.
+This is the main interface of the SDK.
+Here's how you can instantiate and use the Delivery client either [with DI/IoC](#use-dependency-injection-ideal-for-aspnet-core-web-apps "Usage with dependency injection") or [without DI/IoC](#usage-without-iocdi-containers-ideal-for-console-apps-unit-tests "Usage without dependency injection").

 ### Use dependency injection (ideal for ASP.NET Core web apps)

 **Startup.cs**

 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {